-Veteran vocal coach Cari Cole shares five singing tips to make your voice sound better
+Veteran vocal coach Cari Cole shares five beginner singing tips to make your voice sound better

 First, one of the things I am constantly teaching my private clients is that the voice is an instrument inside your body and you have to learn how to use it to get the most out of it.
 It’s very “physical” on the foundational level.

-To have a strong voice and to have vocal consistency there are certain things you have to know and do, and there are some really simple methods you can use, right now, to get a great sound out of your instrument.
+To have a strong voice and to have vocal consistency, there are certain things you have to know and do, and there are some really beginner singing tips you can use, right now, to get a great sound out of your instrument.

 And the truth is most singers, even professionals, unless they’ve trained, don’t know this stuff.
 I’m going to give these singing tips to you as if I were actually giving you a voice lesson: right here, right now.

 So, stand in front of a mirror, because I’m going to ask you to watch your jaw and your head position to control movement as you sing.

 This is a beginner singing tip that makes you sound better instantly, so I call it the “Instant Fix.”
 Say A-E-I-O-U (watch your jaw movement in the mirror).
 Did your jaw close on any of the vowels?
 Chances are your jaw closed on the “E” and the “U” – and most likely on others too, if not all of them.
 Take your first two fingers and pull your jaw down two inches – or even better, use a plastic bottle cap or a wine cork to prop your jaw open.
 Now speak the vowels again.
 And repeat again (we’re trying to re-program muscle memory – so the more the better).